The Effects of Not Recycling. How Overfilled Landfills Are Becoming A Major Issue.

 Effects on the Ocean

-For some coastal cities, a lot of waste still ends up in the ocean, and this includes a lot of materials that could have been recycled.
+For some of our coastal cities, a lot of our waste still ends up in the ocean, and this includes a lot of materials that could have been recycled.
 In fact, one of the major concerns about waste products is the amount of plastic that ends up in the ocean.
 This plastic can last in the ocean for hundreds of years and becomes a major hazard for oceanic life.
 They can be killed by inhaling small pieces of plastic or getting caught in long pieces of loose plastic.
-Recycling these plastic items can ensure that none make their way into any of our water resources.
+If we recycle all of these plastic items we can ensure that none make their way into any of our water resources.

 What are Some of the Benefits?